 Pulse is a reimagination of the workplace that integrates productivity apps, collaboration platforms, enterprise analytics, social media, and managerial tools — all into a single digital platform and super-app for employees, clients, partners, suppliers, franchisees, and more.

 With Pulse, enterprises can bring a decentralized and distributed workforce together in a centralized digital workplace, driving enterprise-wide productivity and collaboration.
-Employees can access key applications, collaborate with colleagues, and manage meetings—simply by keeping their fingers on the Pulse.
+Employees can access key applications, collaborate with colleagues, and manage meetings simply by keeping their fingers on the Pulse.

 Pulse is the one-stop solution for enterprises that are looking to embrace the digital workplace and drive workforce collaboration.
 A rich set of features allows users to access enterprise applications, collaborate with colleagues, manage meetings, and track projects — all through a combination of data analytics, seamless integration, and robust workflow automation.

-The platform is designed to assist individual users, teams, and other stakeholders to collaborate and manage their workflows seamlessly while enabling business leaders to effectively monitor and take action to cultivate a digital culture:
+The platform is designed to assist individual users, teams, and other stakeholders to collaborate and manage their workflows seamlessly while enabling business leaders to effectively monitor and take action to cultivate a digital culture.

 An enterprise social network can foster collaboration, drive engagement, and increase the well-being of the workforce.
-Pulse delivers rich Business Social networking and outreach functionality where employees can share posts and images, join groups, discuss in forums, and RSVP or learn about corporate events.
+Pulse delivers rich business social networking and outreach functionality where employees can share posts and images, join groups, discuss in forums, and RSVP or learn about corporate events.

-Leaders get access to powerful analytics functionalities natively in Pulse with options to integrate with third-party independent software vendor (ISV) tools.
+Leaders get access to powerful analytics functionalities built natively in Pulse with options to integrate third-party independent software vendor (ISV) tools.
 The result is rich insight generation around workforce satisfaction and productivity, a better understanding of KPI and SLAs, and project and task-level analytics to keep initiatives on track.